RenyunLi0116/RenyunLi0116.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my page!
 I'm Renyun Li (李仁赟/yūn/).
 My past research, internship, and education has intricately woven an electric and theoretical background, encompassing 3D Vision, segmentation, compression, and SLAM.
-Currently, I focus on 3D Vision, segmentation, reconstruction, and motion estimation.

 In NYU, I'm fortunate to be advised by advised by [Prof. Yao Wang](https://engineering.nyu.edu/faculty/yao-wang) in [Video Lab](https://wp.nyu.edu/videolab/people/), working on 3D point cloud segmentation, motion estimation, and compressing.
 My graduate project is to design a PointNet-based model infused with motion estimation for human 3D point clouds segmentation, paving the way for the compression of 3D video based on this.